liujikuan/DevOps/README.md

 ### Usage

-To use this action in your workflow, I reference it in my `.github/workflows/redis.yml` file.
+To use this action in my workflow, I reference it in my `.github/workflows/redis.yml` file.